jsmith1939/challenge-loops-with-arrays-jsmith1939/README.md

 ## Project Plan (Advanced Level Only)

 _(Put your project plan here.
 It could be pseudocode, an outline-style development plan, etc. But whatever form you choose, it should be detailed enough that another developer could feasibly use it to implement your solution.)_
+Use a loop to create the box and manipulate the size and color

 ## Reflection